A journey towards better Ruby on Rails testing practices

 I used to build exhaustive factories.
 Large factories are useful when working with tightly-coupled domain objects, when we rarely use an object without associated ones.
 In feature specs, request specs, or when testing some service objects, it feels safe to immediately have the whole picture.

-Let’s take the example of an inhabited space flight and its passengers.
-A lot of the scenarios we test happen while the rocket is in space, carrying passengers, needing an engine to lift off, so I used to like building such factories for their comprehensiveness:
+Let’s take the example of a crewed space launch.
+A lot of the scenarios we test happen while the rocket is in space, carrying crew, needing an engine to lift off, so I used to like building such factories for their comprehensiveness:

 factory :flight do